hoshikawa2/fn-python-auth/README.md

 ```

-### Configure the OCI API Gateway to authenticate with fn
+### Task 2: Configure the OCI API Gateway to authenticate with fn

 OCI API Gateway can deploy an API as a OCI function.
 As you saw previously, the code uses the **body** containing **clientID**, **secretID** and **objectID** information passed by API Gateway configuration.
 You can configure your deployment: